 Though the British pound is historically stronger than the New Zealand dollar, Brexit could lead to a weaker pound as the British economy remains volatile.

-GBP > NZD exchange rate history
+GBP to NZD exchange rate history

 Prices and inflation

-Like with all currencies, countries with high levels of inflation will see higher currency depreciation when compared to other currencies.
+Countries with high levels of inflation will see higher currency depreciation when compared to other currencies.

 The Bank of England controls the supply of the GBP and promotes its stability to control high levels of inflation.